With Ant and Dec back for a new series on ITV, take a look at how they and others helped make Saturday nights entertaining again

 Don’t fight it.
 Just admit to yourself that you love The Masked Singer.
 Since appearing on our screens in 2020, this talent show/guessing game mashup has got the nation talking like few other shows.
 With the recent finale drawing in over 8 million viewers, it’s here to stay.

 Don’t ask us what makes watching contestants trying to catch balls that drop from the sky so entertaining.
 It just is, OK?
 Hosted by Saturday night favourite Paddy McGuinness, this pumped-up gameshow is the kind of TV fare that we can all get behind.
 Or under.

 Tom Jones was secretly distraught that he forgot to polish his shoes

 Guest judges may come and go, but one fact remains: The Voice is undeniably great telly.
 The perfect mix of tunes, top talent and just the right amount of reality-based drama, it continues to hit all of the right notes.

 When is the new series of Ant & Dec’s Saturday Night Takeaway on ITV?

 The first episode of the new series of Ant & Dec’s Saturday Night Takeaway starts at 8pm on Saturday 20 February.
-It is also available for 30 days in Catch Up > Channels > ITV Hub.
+It is also available for 30 days in Apps & Games > ITV Hub.